gruntwork-io/terraform-google-gke/examples/gke-custom-service-account/README.md

 # GKE Custom Service Account

-This example demonstrates how to use a custom, user provided service account
+This example demonstrates how to use a custom service account with a GKE cluster.

+You will need to ensure that the Identity and Access Management (IAM) API has been enabled for the given project.
+This can be enabled in the Google API Console: https://console.developers.google.com/apis/api/iam.googleapis.com/overview.

 ## Why use Service Accounts?